undless/gatling.io-doc/content/reference/execute/cloud/user/package-gen/index.md

 ---
 title: Package Generation
-seotitle: Generate packages for Gatling Enterprise Cloud
+seotitle: Generate packages for Gatling Enterprise
-description: Learn how to package Gatling simulations for Gatling Enterprise Cloud from the Gatling zip bundle, or from a Maven, sbt, or Gradle project.
+description: Learn how to package Gatling simulations for Gatling Enterprise from the Gatling zip bundle, or from a Maven, sbt, or Gradle project.
 lead: Generate a package from your Gatling bundle or with a Maven, sbt, or Gradle project.
 aliases:
  - artifact_gen